tarunv09/blog-demo/content/blog/create-your-own-blog/index.md

       - **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page layout. `src` is a convention for “source code”.
 For-example, if you want to modify your bio say add another social account, then goto `/src/component/bio.js` and edit `href attribute` and link the username in `...\gatsby-config.js`

       - **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).

+      - **If you are having a hard time figuring out what's going on inside the different files/directories, then dont't worry about it.
+Nobody is expecting you to figure-out everything on just first glance.
+Take your time!**

       If you want to know more about each directories in brief then visit this [link.](https://github.com/tarunv09/blog-demo/blob/master/README.md)